Last Updated on August 29, 2021 by Vasco Lourenço

 Dreamhost gives you two additional options with the WordPress installation.

-- Deluxe Install: if you want a nice selection of already available free themes to choose from besides those that come pre-installed with WordPress, you can check this one.
+- Deluxe Install: if you want a nice selection of already available free blog themes to choose from besides those that come pre-installed with WordPress, you can check this one.
 It also adds other features like a standard selection of plugins and a security enhancement.

 - WP Website Builder: this is an easy drag-and-drop page editor with hundreds of template designs to help you get started fast.